Recovery Trip Report

 October 23 (Sa): Climbed a 5-pitch 5.7 route on The Book at Lumpy Ridge with Nate.
 I led only 1 pitch and I still feel a lot more fatigued up here than I do 3,000 feet lower in Boulder, but every weekend I see a tad bit of improvement over the previous weekend.

 October 24 (Su): Woke up to a light drizzle and cold temperatures in Estes Park.
-Unable to convince Nate to go to Boulder Canyon for a day of climbing in the sun ("too crowded"), I drove back to Boulder and hiked to the top of Green Mountain (~6 miles, 2300 ft elevation gain/loss).
+Wanting to get some fitness in and needing to be back in Boulder by the end of the day, I drove back to Boulder and hiked to the top of Green Mountain (~6 miles, 2300 ft elevation gain/loss).
 I found the hike pretty easy.
 Now just over 6 weeks from contracting Covid-19, when not exercising I feel completely normal and when exercising I feel about 75% of my normal self, at least in the relative low lands of Boulder.
 There have been some people claiming to have cognitive issues after recovering from Covid-19, but my cognitive function seems pretty normal, with perhaps a little bit of short-term "scatterbrain" going on, but that could be due to life changes such as getting a new job, feeling out of sorts with my new schedule and less rigorous exercise, feeling down on myself for being out of shape, etc. Many people would probably consider themselves to be fully recovered by this point, but I won't consider myself fully recovered until I loose the heightened shortness of breath I get when I jog or when I exercise at altitude.

 Days 47-51: Back into a "normal" life routine